RohinMahesh/Drift_Monitoring/README.md

 ## Motiviation

-One of the most common challenges faced by Data Science teams building production ML systems is addressing data drift.
+One of the common challenges faced by Data Science teams building production ML systems is addressing data drift.
 This is because ML systems fail silently and can go undetected until something goes terribly wrong in production.
 Data drift can be further broken down into the following categories (Huyen, 2022):

 1. Covariate shift: the distribution of the input changes, but the conditional probability of an output given an input remains the same (P(X) changes but P(Y|X) remains the same).
 2. Label shift: when the output distribution changes, but, for a given output, the input distribution stays the same (P(Y) changes but P(X|Y) remains the same).